jasone/sqlive/docs/docs.md

 7090
 ```

-Let's see what happens when we add data to the stream (using `--load-csv` is faster than `INSERT` statements when
+Let's see what happens when we add data to the stream (using '--load-csv' is faster than 'INSERT' statements when
 manipulating streams):

 ```$ for i in {1..10000}; do echo "$i, $i"; done | sqlive --data /tmp/test.db --load-csv customer_connect_log
 ```

-And check the result in `/tmp/negative_bal_connection`:
+And check the result in '/tmp/negative\_bal\_connection':

 ```$ tail -f /tmp/negative_bal_connection
 1       995|995|995|Customer#000000995|5tCSAsm4qL5OvHdRZsiwSlVTdqPZws3f|13|23-272-700-1002|-341.79000000000002|BUILDING|wake slyly fluffily unusual requests. stealthily regular pinto beans are along the slyly final dugouts. slyly